slyval/guidelines/SAP Commerce/Commerce Conventions.md

 An interface defines a contract with the outside world.
 It defines all the publicly accessible methods that external dependents can interact with.

 - An interface should be created for all services, facades and data access objects.
 The exception is only when a service is inheriting an existing implementation and not defining new publicly accessible methods
-- For naming conventions, inter should :
+- For naming conventions, interfaces should :
 	- convey intent and must not contain the any special prefixes or suffixes to indicate that it's an interface
 	- be in **Pascal** case
 	- contain only alphanumeric characters

 			Examples: AddressService, AddressDao, AddressFacade
+- The method names should:
+	- be in **Camel** case
+	-
 #### Implementations
 Inmplementations are classes that define behavior for a given contract/interface.
 Classes can directly or indirectly - extending an existing implementation - implement  an interface.